pblottiere/embsys/tps/rpi3.md

   For the creation of a prototype of a weather monitoring station, the file [linux_userspace.c](linux_userspace.c) mentioned before was modified in order to change the files in */sys/class/gpio/*, alternating between green and red LEDs on when the temperature passed the mark of 25 degrees Celsius.

   No other features were added as there were only 2 LEDs to be used.

+  An explanation can be found in a video [here](https://youtu.be/NE0iBmBDXm4).